History of the New Jersey Devils

 The history of the New Jersey Devils National Hockey League team dates back to 1982, when the Colorado Rockies moved to New Jersey and became the Devils.
-Since 1995, the franchise has played in the Stanley Cup Finals five times, winning the Cup in 1995, 2000 and 2003.
+Since 1995, the franchise has played in the Stanley Cup Final five times, winning the Cup in 1995, 2000 and 2003.

 Kansas City and Colorado

 In 1974, the NHL ended its first expansion period (dating back to 1967) by adding teams in Kansas City, Missouri, and Washington, D.C.
 Due to a rodeo being held in Kansas City's Kemper Arena, the Scouts were forced to wait nine games before making their home debut.
 The Scouts won for the first time in Kansas City on November 3, 1974, against their expansion brethren, the Washington Capitals, 5–4.
 Kansas City struggled in their inaugural season as they garnered only 41 points in 1974–75.
-They regressed to 36 points 1975–76 as the Scouts won only 12 games, including only one victory in their final 44 games – still the worst in franchise history as of the 2014–15 season.
+They regressed to 36 points 1975–76 as the Scouts won only 12 games, including only one victory in their final 44 games – still the worst in franchise history as of the 2025–26 season.
 The Scouts failed to make the playoffs in either season in Kansas City and won only 27 of 160 games.

 For their second season, the Scouts sold just 2,000 season tickets and were almost $1 million in debt.
 Kansas City's owners lost an estimated $5 million on the team and decided to sell after only two years.
 Following the 1975–76 season, the franchise was relocated to Denver, renamed the Colorado Rockies and played at the McNichols Sports Arena.

 The team made a fresh start in Colorado and won its first game, 4–2 over the Toronto Maple Leafs.
 They looked like a possible playoff contender in 1976–77 but a collapse featuring an 18-game losing streak caused them to finish the year with a record of 20–46–14, good for 54 points.
 The Rockies improved to 59 points the next season but still had the sixth-worst record in the league.
 However, the Smythe Division was so weak that year—only the Chicago Black Hawks had a winning record—the Rockies were able to edge out the Vancouver Canucks for second place by two points.
 The rules of the time guaranteed a playoff spot to the top two teams in each division.
 The franchise's playoff debut did not last long, however, as the Philadelphia Flyers eliminated them in a two-game sweep.